crystal-lang/crystal-book/guides/ci/travis.md

   - crystal spec
 ```

-and then, the file `./test-data/setup.sql` will look like this:
+We are [using a `setup.sql` script](https://andidittrich.de/2017/06/travisci-setup-mysql-tablesdata-before-running-tests.html) to create a more readable `.travis.yml`.
+The file `./test-data/setup.sql` looks like this:

 ```sql
 -- setup.sql
 CREATE DATABASE IF NOT EXISTS test;
 CREATE TABLE `test`.`worlds` (`id` serial,`living_cells` int NOT NULL DEFAULT 0, PRIMARY KEY (id));
 ```

+Pushing these changes will trigger Travis CI and the build should be successful!!

 ## Caching